Eastcoast-Laboratories/timeeffect/ARCHITECTURE.md

 TimeEffect is a **PHP/MySQL-based multi-user time tracking system** designed for recording time employees spend on different projects.
 The application has been modernized from legacy PEAR code to **PHP 8.4** with modern **Composer dependencies** while maintaining backward compatibility.

 ### Core Functionality
-- **Time Tracking**: Record time spent on projects with detailed effort logging
+- **Time Tracking**: Precise time tracking with start/stop functionality and bulk editing capabilities
-- **Project Management**: Manage customers, projects, and team assignments
+- **Project Management**: Complete customer and project management with contracts and rate definitions
-- **User Management**: Multi-user system with role-based access control
+- **User Management**: Multi-user system with role-based access control and team management
+- **Professional Invoicing**: Automated PDF invoice generation with custom branding and payment reminders
-- **Reporting**: Generate CSV and PDF reports for billing and analysis
+- **Reporting & Analytics**: Comprehensive reports and statistics in CSV and PDF formats
-- **Statistics**: View project statistics and time analytics
+- **Modern Interface**: Responsive design with dark mode support and multi-language localization

 ## Directory Structure